Single (music): 7-inch format

-To compete with Columbia, RCA released albums as boxes of 45 rpm seven-inch singles that could be played continuously like an LP on their record changer.
+To compete with Columbia, RCA released albums as boxes of 45-rpm seven-inch singles that could be arranged to play continuously using their record changer.
 RCA was also releasing 7-inch singles pressed in different colors for different genres, making it easy for customers to find their preferred music.
 The novelty of multicolored singles wore off soon: by 1952, all RCA singles were pressed in black vinyl.
+The lowest recording numbers found (so far) for each genre of RCA 45s are: 47-0146 yellow, 47-2715 black, 48-0001 green, 49-0100 deep red, 50-0000 cerise, 51-0000 light blue.
+52-0000 deep blue.
+What became of 48-0000 is not known, perhaps a copyright or other legal problem.

-The lightweight and inexpensive 45 rpm discs introduced by RCA were quickly popular and in the early 1950s all major US labels had begun manufacturing seven-inch singles.
+The lightweight and inexpensive 45-rpm discs introduced by RCA were quickly popular and in the early 1950s all major US labels had begun manufacturing seven-inch singles.
+In the decades that followed, the seven-inch single was the format that many major artists made their recording debut on, and some recordings were released only as vinyl 45s.
+According to the New York Times, the popularity of the seven-inch single reached a peak in 1974 when 200 million were sold.
+Its popularity declined after that as jukeboxes became fewer, consumers were tending to prefer albums, and formats such as cassettes and CDs began overtaking vinyl 45s.
+Despite the major decline, vinyl seven-inch singles continued to be released in the 2000s by indie labels such as Sub Pop and Third Man Records.

+Variations

-In some regions (e.g. US), the default hole size fitted the original RCA 1.5 in hub which, due to a format war, was incompatible with the 0.25 in spindle of a Columbia-system 33 1/3 RPM 12-inch LP player.
-In other regions (e.g. UK), the default was a small hole compatible with a multi-speed 0.25-inch spindle player, but with a "knock out" that was removed for usage on a larger hub player.
+In some regions (e.g. US), the default hole size on a 45 fitted the RCA 1.5 in hub which, due to a format war, was incompatible with the 0.25 in spindle of a Columbia-system 33 1/3 RPM 12-inch LP player.
+In other regions (e.g. UK and Australia), the default was a small hole compatible with a multi-speed 0.25-inch spindle player, but with a knock out that could be removed for usage on a player with a larger hub.

-One could play a large-hole record on a player with a quarter-inch spindle by inserting a single "puck" or by using a spindle adapter.
+One could play a large-hole record on a player with a quarter-inch spindle by inserting a plastic puck into the hole, or by using a spindle adapter.